mmann1123/xr_fresh/writeup/writeup.md

 Recent advancements in satellite technology and open-access remote sensing data have significantly enhanced our capability to monitor environmental phenomena through gridded time series analysis.
 Efficiently extracting relevant time series features at scale remains challenging, necessitating automated and robust methods.
 Inspired by tsfresh (Time Series FeatuRe Extraction on basis of Scalable Hypothesis tests), we introduce `xr_fresh`, tailored specifically for remote sensing datasets, to address this need by automating the extraction of time series features on a pixel-by-pixel basis.

+Time series data, characterized by sequences of measurements indexed over time, are ubiquitous across diverse fields, including finance, healthcare, industrial monitoring, and environmental sciences **Ketan Kotecha (Ed.), Machine Learning (Emerging Trends and Applications)**.
+Analyzing and modeling these temporal sequences for tasks such as classification (assigning a time series to a predefined category) or regression (predicting a continuous value associated with a time series) is a fundamental problem in machine learning **Time Series Classification: A review of Algorithms and.pdf**.
+However, applying standard machine learning algorithms directly to raw time series data is often challenging due to the inherent temporal structure and potentially high dimensionality of the sequences **Time Series Classification: A review of Algorithms and.pdf**.
+Effective representation of the time series characteristics is crucial for building accurate and robust models **Automated data processing and feature engineering for deep.pdf** **Time Series Classification: A review of Algorithms and.pdf**.

+Traditional approaches to time series analysis and machine learning often rely on manual feature engineering, a process where domain experts handcraft relevant features from the raw data **Forecasting with time series imaging.pdf**   .
+While effective in specific contexts, this process is labor-intensive, requires significant expertise, and may not generalize well across different datasets or tasks **Forecasting with time series imaging.pdf** **Time Series Classification: A review of Algorithms and.pdf**.
+The increasing volume and complexity of modern time series data necessitate more automated and scalable approaches to data processing and feature extraction **Automated data processing and feature engineering for deep.pdf** **Forecasting with time series imaging.pdf**.

+A prominent tool in this domain is `tsfresh` [@CHRIST201872], a Python package specifically designed for time series feature extraction based on scalable hypothesis tests **Automated dilated spatio-temporal synchronous graph modeling for traffic prediction.pdf** **Automated data processing and feature engineering for deep.pdf** **Chaos as an interpretable benchmark for forecasting and data-driven modelling.pdf** **Chemiresistive sensor array and machine learning classification of food.pdf** **Choose wisely: An extensive evaluation of model selection for anomaly detection in time series.pdf** **Event Stream GPT: a data pre-processing and modeling library for generative, pre-trained transformers over continuous-time sequences of complex events.pdf** **Forecasting: theory and practice.pdf** **AI-based rainfall prediction model for debris flows.pdf** **Choose wisely: An extensive evaluation of model selection for anomaly detection in time series.pdf**. `tsfresh` automates the process of calculating a diverse and large number of features from time series data.
+These features are derived from existing research and include distribution properties (e.g., mean, standard deviation, kurtosis), measures of autocorrelation (e.g., fast Fourier transform (FFT) and power spectral density coefficients), properties of linear regressors (e.g., gradient, standard error), energy, entropy, and stochasticity [@CHRIST201872].
+After feature extraction, `tsfresh` also offers automated feature selection methods, such as using statistical tests like the Mann-Whitney U test, to identify and select the most relevant features for a specific task [@CHRIST201872].

-Gridded time series data from satellites, such as Sentinel-2, contain rich temporal information essential for applications like crop type classification, environmental monitoring, and natural resource management.
+Gridded time series data from satellites, senors and climate models, contain rich temporal information essential for applications like crop type classification, environmental monitoring, and natural resource management **Handbook on remote sensing bfor agricultural statistics.pdf**.
 Traditional methods rely heavily on manually engineered features, which are time-consuming, require domain expertise, and often lack scalability.

+Traditional machine learning approaches are well-suited for analyzing gridded time series data from a variety of sources, including remote sensing platforms, in-situ sensors, and climate reanalysis products.
+These methods can effectively leverage both spatial and temporal patterns within the data, capturing key trends and anomalies across environmental variables  [@begue2018remote; @delince2017handbook].
+Compared to deep learning architectures, traditional machine learning offers greater interpretability and lower computational overhead.
+Their transparent decision-making processes can be readily examined by domain experts, and they typically require less training data and computational power, making them ideal for many operational or resource-constrained applications [@hohl2024recent; @rs13132591;  @LI2023103345; @MA2019166].
+Currently, no method exists to rapidly extract a comprehensive set of features from gridded time series data, such as those derived from remote sensing imagery.
+Existing packages like `tsfresh` are not optimized for the unique characteristics of gridded time series data, which often include irregular sampling intervals, missing values, and high dimensionality.
+This limitation hinders the ability to efficiently analyze and model these datasets, particularly in the context of remote sensing applications where large volumes of data are generated.

-To address these issues, `xr_fresh` automates the extraction of salient temporal and statistical features from each pixel’s time series.
+To address this gap, `xr_fresh` automates the extraction of salient temporal and statistical features from each pixel’s time series.
 By leveraging automated feature extraction, `xr_fresh` reduces manual intervention and enhances reproducibility in remote sensing workflows.

 ## Problems and Background